How to Write Your ERAS Personal Statement

-In general, you should start working on your personal statement early so that you can have multiple rounds of revisions: it is completely normal (and a good sign) if you end up having multiple completely different versions.
+In general, you should start working on your ERAS personal statement early so that you can have multiple rounds of revisions.
+It is actually completely normal (and a good sign) if you end up having multiple completely different versions!
 The hardest part is sitting down and starting- just do it!
-The earlier you start, the more time you have to continue re-working and re-thinking your story.
+The earlier you start writing, the more time you have to continue re-working and re-thinking your story.
+Sometimes it’s even good to put it away for a few weeks at a time so that when you look at it again you can have a fresh perspective.
+Remember, having a great personal statement hook is a key component to writing a compelling statement that residency program directors will actually want to read.
+The hook is so important, we have actually dedicated an entire post to writing it correctly here.
 Sometimes it’s even good to put it away for a few weeks at a time so that when you look at it again you can have a fresh perspective.

 Once you feel comfortable with a first draft, consider who you would like to share it with to receive constructive feedback.
 Ideally, it would be somebody whose opinions you value and who has demonstrated some success of their own accord – either friends who have gone through the application cycle and matched at one of their top 3 ranked programs, or faculty you have developed a relationship with.
 Often, medical schools also have advisory deans or some advising office, who may provide valuable insight into what residency program directors are looking for.
 An alternative advising source may even be the career center at your university.
 Even though career centers advise undergraduates, professional degree students (MD, JD, MS, etc), and even graduate students, their writing advice is broadly applicable to any field and their close attention to detail can be invaluable.
-Additionally, if you have friends that have applied in previous years, particularly in the same speciality in which you are currently applying, it can be helpful to see if they feel comfortable letting you read their statement – this can give you insight into the many shapes and form the PS may take and can provide helpful tidbits of information they’ve gleaned from the application process itself.
+Additionally, if you have friends that have applied in previous years, particularly in the same specialty in which you are currently applying, it can be helpful to see if they feel comfortable letting you read their statement – this can give you insight into the many shapes and form the PS may take and can provide helpful tidbits of information they’ve gleaned from the application process itself.
 You can also ask your advising office / deans for examples of personal statements specific to your specialty.
+In the event that you exhaust the resources available to you and you still feel uncertain about your statement, we welcome residency applicants to look into our residency matching services at Elite Medical Prep.
+We offer focused professional personal statement help from students who have successfully matched into some of the most competitive and prestigious residency programs in the world.

 Keep in mind that you do not need to incorporate everyone’s feedback into your personal statement.
 However, it is helpful to have multiple people’s advice and perspective, thus we encourage you to reach out to more than one person.
 We took a survey of our EMP tutors and ~60% said they worked with 6+ people, ~30% worked with 3-5 people, and 10% worked with <3 people to edit, read, and provide suggestions.